deam91/candy_sorter/README.md

 # Candy Sorter

-This application is part of the March challenge (2022) for Flutter.
+🥇 This application is part of the March challenge (2022) for Flutter 🥇

 You can find the details at https://flutterchallenge.dev/lets-eat-some-candies